 Some people come into our lives to teach us not to be like them

-Selfish friends, controlling partners, eternal loves that ended up being a nightmare, envious workmates or even the family that consumes us slowly… In fact, anyone in our environment can be a toxic person and although it is true that the ideal would be to maintain mature and balanced relationships, this is not always possible and sometimes we fall into its network.
+Selfish friends, controlling partners, eternal loves that ended up being a nightmare, envious people or even the family that consumes us slowly… In fact, anyone in our environment can be a toxic person and although it is true that the ideal would be to maintain mature and balanced relationships, this is not always possible and sometimes we fall into its network.
 So all that remains us to do is observe the situation from the most positive perspective possible.

 The toxic person also offers us the opportunity to understand what we value and what makes us uncomfortable, disturb or cause us damage.
 Without wanting to, it becomes a kind of life master that leads us to reflect on our principles and values, thus reaffirming our identity.